subho1999/online-code-editor/README.md

 # Online Code Editor

-This has been hosted on: [Gitub Pages](https://subho1999.github.io/online-code-editor)
+This has been hosted on: [Github Pages](https://subho1999.github.io/online-code-editor)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Pastebin API doesn't support CORS

+This project handles pastebin API via a self hosted cors proxy.
+However, pastebin blocks the proxy after sometime.
+Thus, we can only do 2-3 pastes within a 24hr period.

 ## Available Scripts